 The didactic coursework includes 12 months of basic science coursework in anatomy, biochemistry, neuroscience, physiology, pharmacology, immunology, genetics, and microbiology.
 It also includes clinical coursework in clinical medicine, behavioral medicine, professional issues, and interpretation of the medical literature.
 During the remaining 15 months, students are required to rotate through eight core clinical rotations and two elective clinical rotations, in addition to completing advanced clinical medicine courses and a capstone project.

 No advanced placement within the PA Program is allowed for prior academic, clinical, or life experience.
 Midwestern University has an articulation agreement that exists between programs.
-The Program strongly discourages students from seeking outside employment while attending Midwestern University and will not make any exceptions in didactic or clinical workload for any student who chooses to engage in outside employment.
+Please view additional information related to the PA Program's interview and selection processes for student admission.
+The Program also strongly discourages students from seeking outside employment while attending Midwestern University and will not make any exceptions in didactic or clinical workload for any student who chooses to engage in outside employment.

 The PA Program does not offer an extended course of study beyond the usual length of the program.
-Please click here for more information on the curriculum.
+Please view more information on the curriculum.
 Please also see the Midwestern University Catalog for more detailed course descriptions and additional University, College, and Program policies which pertain to Physician Assistant students.

 MISSION, DIVERSITY & INCLUSION, AND GOALS